-The following tuition rates for the 2018 - 2019 academic year (Autumn, Winter, and Spring Quarters) and Summer Quarter include the Services and Activities Fee and the Technology Fee:
+The following tuition rates for the 2019 - 2020 academic year (Autumn, Winter, and Spring Quarters) and Summer Quarter and include the Services and Activities Fee and the Technology Fee:

 In-state and out of state tuition